CSCfi/csc-user-guide/docs/cloud/tutorials/elemental_tutorial.md

 This route redirects traffic from the internet to the service in the cluster whose `metadata.name` equals `spec.to.name`.

-* You need to replace `<myroute>` with any value that is a valid DNS name.
-The recommented is to use the project name.
+* You need to replace `<myroute>` with any value that is a valid DNS name (It is recommended is to use the project name).

 In the particular route also allows traffic only from the subnet `192.168.1.0/24` and the IP `10.0.0.1`.
 Security-wise, it is highly encouraged to utilize IP